cloudwego/kitex/README.md

 # CloudWeGo-Kitex
 English | [中文](README_cn.md)

-Kitex [kaɪt'eks] is a high performance and scalable Golang RPC framework that can help developers build microservices.
+Kitex [kaɪt'eks] is a **High-Performance** and **Strong-Extensibility** Golang RPC framework that can help developers build microservices.
 As more and more organizations are now choosing Golang, if you need high-performance microservices and want to do some customization, Kitex will be a good choice.

 ## Basic Features

 - **High Performance**

-Kitex supports [Netpoll](https://github.com/cloudwego/netpoll), a self-developed high-performance network library, which has significant performance advantages over [go net](https://pkg.go.dev/net).
+Kitex integrates [Netpoll](https://github.com/cloudwego/netpoll), a high-performance network library, which offers significant performance advantage over [go net](https://pkg.go.dev/net).

-- **Scalability**
+- **Extensibility**

 Kitex provides more extension interfaces and default extension implementations.
 Developers can also customize extensions according to their own needs (please refer to the framework extension section below).